How to MIG Weld Cast Iron: And How to Skip Preheating

-You must insulate the entire casting to cool down evenly until it reaches room temperature, and you can touch it.
+You must insulate the entire casting until it reaches room temperature, and you can touch it.

 If you preheated the casting with an oven, use it again to cool it down.
 Otherwise, you can cover it with welding blankets, similar fiberglass material, or dry sand.

 In the third part of the article, let’s see how to MIG weld cast iron without preheating.

 How to MIG weld cast iron without preheating

 There are many situations when you can skip preheating:

 - Sometimes castings are too big or complicated to preheat correctly.